Suwenxue congkan

 Suwenxue congkan (俗文學叢刊 (Súwénxué cóngkān, Book series of folk literature)), with the English-language subheading Folk Literature: Materials in the Collection of the Institute of History and Philology, is a 620-volume collection of photomechanically reproduced Chinese performative literature issued by Shin Wen Feng Print Company (新文豐出版公司) in Taipei from 2002 to 2016.
-One of the most prominent Chinese collections, it includes over 10,000 Quyi and Chinese opera texts from the 18th century in the holdings of Fu Ssu-Nien Library of the Institute of History and Philology at the Academia Sinica in Taiwan.
+One of the most prominent Chinese collections, it includes over 10,000 Quyi and Chinese opera texts from the 18th century in the holdings of the Fu Ssu-Nien Library of the Institute of History and Philology at the Academia Sinica in Taiwan.

 Significance

 Suwenxue congkan is one of the most important sources of Chinese performative literature research in current times.
 The collection contains performative texts from the Qianlong period (1736–1795) to the early Republican times.
 They were issued in China until the 1930s and are freely available.
 The quality of the copies varies greatly; masters’ delicate editions come with obvious mass production.
-The materials were collected by the historian Fu Ssu-nien (1896–1950), the founding director of Institute of History and Philology at the Academia Sinica.
+The materials were collected by the historian Fu Ssu-nien (1896–1950), the founding director of the Institute of History and Philology at the Academia Sinica.

 A digital database in which all work titles of the collection are indexed has been established by the East Asian Faculty of Ruhr-Universität Bochum.